paritytech/substrate/bin/utils/subkey/README.md

 `subkey` deals with **seeds** and **private keys**.
 Make sure to use `subkey` in a safe environment (ie. no one looking over your shoulder) and on a safe computer (ie. no one able to check you commands history).

-If you save anything output of `subkey` into a file, make sure to apply proper permissions and delete the file as soon as possible.
+If you save any output of `subkey` into a file, make sure to apply proper permissions and/or delete the file as soon as possible.

 ## Usage